Ezra Pound: Depression

 Pound and Dorothy arrived in Naples on the SS Cristoforo Colombo on 9 July 1958, where Pound was photographed giving a fascist salute to the waiting press.
 When asked when he had been released from the mental hospital, he replied: "I never was.
 When I left the hospital I was still in America, and all America is an insane asylum."
 They were accompanied by a young teacher Pound had met in hospital, Marcella Spann, ostensibly acting as his secretary.
 Disembarking at Genoa, the group arrived three days later at Schloss Brunnenburg, near Merano in South Tyrol, to live with his daughter Maria, where Pound met his grandchildren for the first time.
 Dorothy had usually ignored his affairs, but she used her legal power over his royalties to make sure Spann was seen off, sent back to the United States in October 1959.

 By December 1959 Pound was mired in depression.
 According to the writer Michael Reck, who visited him several times at St. Elizabeths, Pound was a changed man; he said little and called his work "worthless".
-In a 1960 interview in Rome with Donald Hall for Paris Review, he said: "You—find me—in fragments."
+In a 1960 interview in Rome with Donald Hall for The Paris Review, he said: "You—find me—in fragments."
 He paced up and down during the three days it took to complete the interview, never finishing a sentence, bursting with energy one minute, then sagging, and at one point seemed about to collapse.
 Hall said it was clear that he "doubted the value of everything he had done in his life".